 - Soy Protein Powder is high in phytic acid

-Phytic acid is a naturally occurring substance which binds to certain minerals and prevents these from being absorbed by the body.
-This may be useful for some heavy metals, but it also binds to calcium, niacin, iron, magnesium and zinc which the body uses.
-A very soy rich diet throughout the day may prevent your body from absorbing these much needed minerals.
+Phytic acid is a naturally occurring substance that binds to certain minerals and prevents these from being absorbed by the body.
+This may be useful for some heavy metals, but it also binds to calcium, niacin, iron, magnesium, and zinc which the body uses.
+A very soy-rich diet throughout the day may prevent your body from absorbing these much-needed minerals.

 - Soy protein powder contains an anti-nutrient

-Soy includes an anti-nutrient which inhibits the digesting enzyme called trypsin.
+Soy includes an anti-nutrient that inhibits the digesting enzyme called trypsin.
 This slows protein digestion and makes soy less bioavailable to the body.

 - Soy protein powder contains isoflavones

-Isoflabones like phytoestrogen in soy mimic the hormone estrogen in your body.
-This is an important hormone in women and some have suggested that including very large amounts of soy in your diet could upset testosterone levels in men.
-However there is no research currently to confirm this.
-Experts have however recommended limiting soy intake during pregnancy because of the hormones importance for a baby’s development.
+Isoflavones like phytoestrogen in soy mimic the hormone estrogen in your body.
+This is an important hormone in women, and some have suggested that including substantial amounts of soy in your diet could upset testosterone levels in men.
+However, there is no research currently to confirm this.
+Experts have however recommended limiting soy intake during pregnancy because of the importance of the hormone for a baby's development.